eecs110/fall2020/pages/_lectures/week03_lecture01.md

 ---

 In this lesson, we're going to go over how to create your own functions.
-After this lesson, we will have covered everything that you need to know in order to complete [Tutorial 1](06tutorial), [Tutorial 1](08tutorial) and [HW2](../assignments/hw2)
+After this lesson, we will have covered everything that you need to know in order to complete [Lab 1](06lab), [Lab 1](08lab) and [HW2](../assignments/hw2)